Peterstow: St Peter's Church

 St Peter's Church is in the Ross and Archenfield Deanery of the Diocese of Hereford.

 The earliest known building was Anglo-Saxon, built on the site of an existing burial ground.
 A reference in the Book of Llandaff says that Herwald, Bishop of Llandaff, consecrated a church at Llanbedr in 1066.
 A 12th century Norman building replaced this, using some of the enormous foundation stones.
 This was rebuilt in 1330.
 A font and bell tower were added in the 15th century, and a panelled pulpit in the 17th.

-The present appearance of the building is due to the "great restoration" in the 1860s, under the rector, Dr John Jebb with Sir George Gilbert Scott as architect.
+The present appearance of the building is due to the "great restoration" in the 1860s, under the rector, John Jebb with George Gilbert Scott as architect.
 The re-opening was on 2 July 1866.

 In 2009 the nave was "re-ordered", the pews being removed and a modern wooden floor and chairs being installed.
 The west end was partitioned off to provide for a kitchen, and a toilet to disabled access standards.
 Other equipment includes a new amplification system with audio induction loop.
 The nave is available as a village hall when not required for Church services.
 The chancel has not been altered during this work (other than redecoration), and preserves the character of a place of Christian worship.

-The former Rectory, renamed Peterstow Manor, is a Grade II listed country house, mostly of 18th and 19th century construction, with parts dating back to 1541.
+The former rectory, renamed Peterstow Manor, is a Grade II listed country house, mostly of 18th- and 19th-century construction, with parts dating back to 1541.

 Recreation

-The Herefordshire Trail long distance footpath passes through the village.
+The Herefordshire Trail long-distance footpath passes through the village.